 These chemical cocktails are dangerous to human health (if you must keep them in your home, lock them in a childproof cabinet).
 They’re also caustic and can actually damage your fixtures, septic system, and plumbing pipes — especially PVC and older metal pipes.
 Not to mention the environmental effects these chemicals can have when leaching into the earth.

-DIY solutions are cheap, they’re easy, they’re all over the internet… but they often don’t work.
+DIY solutions compared to hiring a plumber are cheap, they’re easy, they’re all over the internet… but they often don’t work.
 A vinegar-baking soda mix will freshen your drains and make them smell clean, but it won’t improve drainage.
 And pouring boiling water down a porcelain sink or toilet means you’re risking a crack.

 Plunging or augering the drain and clearing out the P-trap could help — as long as you know what you’re doing.

 Did someone say “plumbing expert”?
-Out of This World is a professional plumbing service in the Ottawa area.
+Whether you have a slow draining sink or an overflowing drain, Out of This World is a professional plumbing service in the Ottawa area that’s here to help.
 Contact us to purchase BioOne, or to request expert drain cleaning and plumbing repair.